-The synergy created by the hard core of the association (created in 2019), combining naturalist photographers, scientists and popular science artists and authors, makes the most of each member for a single purpose: Explore - Study - Raise awareness and Contribute to the preservation of reef ecosystems.
+The synergy created between the founding members, combining naturalist photographers, scientists, science artists and authors, makes the most of each member for a single multi-partite purpose: to Explore - Study - Raise awareness and Contribute to the preservation of reef ecosystems.

 The Twilight Zone

-Yet connected to surface reefs, the coral ecosystem of the so-called mesophotic twilight zone is an almost unknown space given its difficult access.
-In the tropics, it is approximately between 50 and 150 m deep.
-As the depth increases the pressure increases as the illumination of sunlight and the temperature of the water decrease.
-Far too deep for recreational divers, this dark and mysterious and potentially deadly space.
-It is imperative and vital to breathe complex and specific gas mixtures, largely composed of helium.
-It is then possible to access the zone less than 60 m deep for only a few tens of minutes, while the return to the surface will only be possible after several hours of decompression.
+Despite a connection with surface reefs, the coral ecosystem of the twilight or “mesophotic” zone, remains largely unexplored due to difficult access.
+In the tropics, it is found approximately between 50 and 150 m deep.
+As depth and pressure increase, sunlight and water temperature decrease.
+Far too deep for recreational divers, this dark and mysterious zone implies working under extreme and potentially dangerous conditions.
+At such depths, it is vital to breathe complex and specific gas mixtures, mostly composed of helium.
+It is then possible to access the zone below 60 m for 10-20 minutes only, while the return to the surface can only occur after several hours of decompression during the upward journey.

-Coral reefs are home to more than 25% of the global marine biodiversity, and traditionally have for the riparian populations (more than 500 million inhabitants in total), a considerable socio-economic importance.
-In addition, they protect coasts from erosion caused by waves and storm surges.
+Coral reefs harbour more than 25% of the global marine biodiversity, and are of considerable socio-economic importance for human populations living along the coast, which represent more than 500 million people globally.
+In addition, they protect coastlines from erosion caused by waves and storm surges.
 Their lagoons are privileged waterways for indigenous populations, and their cultural and heritage importance are paramount.

-Despite their essential role, coral reefs are currently highly threatened because of their increasing exposure to anthropogenic impacts directly linked to the inevitable increase in the world population, to the economic development of the countries concerned, and their openness to mass tourism.
-Impacts to which are added natural disturbances, and increasingly, the effects of climate change.
+Despite their essential role, coral reefs are currently highly threatened because of their increasing exposure to anthropogenic impacts directly linked to the inevitable increase in the world population, to the economic development of the countries at play, particularly via mass tourism.
+These impacts only add to natural disturbances, and ever increasingly, the effects of climate change.

-The scientific community has observed for many years an increase in the frequency, intensity and geographic extent of coral bleaching episodes.
-The increase in the population and the concentration of it near the coral reefs is the cause of a multitude of impacts (degradation, pollution, overfishing) strongly weakening these ecosystems.
-Impacts to which are added gradually but inexorably the effects of climate change.
+The scientific community has observed for many years an increase in the frequency, intensity and geographic extent of coral bleaching events.
+The increase in human populations and their concentration near coral reefs are having multitude of impacts (degradation, pollution, overfishing) which strongly weaken these ecosystems.
+Such impacts are added to the undeniable effects of climate change.

-With this sad reality, it becomes urgent to act rather than blaming it !!!
+Confronted to this crisis, it becomes urgent to act rather than react !!!

 OUR SCIENTIFIC APPROACH

-Even today, an entire section of these coral ecosystems remains very poorly understood, particularly in the parts of the deepest and most difficult to access reef slopes (the "mesophotic" zone).
-Their preservation is part of an effort to improve their knowledge through the use of innovative techniques.
+To this day, an entire section of these coral ecosystems remains very poorly understood, particularly in the the deepest and most most remote reef slopes (the "mesophotic" zones).
+Their preservation requires further effort to improve our understanding of these ecosystems through innovation.